 Are There Any Risks in Trading Options?

-As with any trading, options trading has risks.
+As with any type of trading, options trading has risks.
 However, these risks are mitigated thanks to the lower cost of options.
 That being said, any time you invest money into a trade, you’re exposed.
-If you’re new to trading, make it a point to not invest more than 3% to 5% of your portfolio into any one trade.
-Additionally, options expire.
-That can present a risk if you’re not monitoring those exact expiration dates.
+If you’re new to trading, make it a point to not invest more than 3% to 5% of your portfolio into any one trade, you need to understand your position size so that way you can trade within your risk tolerance.
+Additionally, options expire, which can present a risk if you’re not monitoring those exact expiration dates.
 Practicing with paper trading when starting off to prepare yourself is a good idea for new traders.

 How to Get Started Trading Options

 You may want to start with paper trading to ensure you’ve got a handle on trading options before using real money.
 Additionally, invest in your trading education.
-Keep learning and keep yourself surrounded with a community of like-minded traders to keep you moving forward.
-For new traders, you can get a Simpler Trading Options Gold trial membership for just $7.
+Keep learning and keep yourself surrounded by a community of like-minded traders to keep you moving forward.

 As you get more experience trading options, you’ll find more strategies and benefits present themselves regularly.
 For new traders, options are one of the safest and greatest investment vehicles available.